latimercaleb/WAMP-ToDo-ej1297/readMe.md

 The item will be added to the table

-NOTE: Each time you add to the list you will have to click in order to start typing again or you press `TAB` on the keyboard and begin typing.
+**NOTE:** Each time you add to the list you will have to click in order to start typing again or you press `TAB` on the keyboard and begin typing.

 ### Marking an item done
 Click the item in the list, it will move to the bottom with a strike through it and be at a less opacity.
 It is now marked done

-### To Delete items
+### Deleting an item
 Click an item that is marked done.
 It will disappear.
 It is now removed from the list and the database.

 ## A point of caution